slopezpereyra/cgraphs/README.md

 The fundamental structure in this library is the `Graph`.
 A `struct Graph` of
 $n$ vertices always has vertices $0, \ldots, n-1$.

-Graph data, such as the degree of a vertex or its neighbours, is accessed in constant or almost constant time in most cases.
+Graph's properties, such as the degree of a vertex or its neighbours, is accessed in constant or almost constant time in most cases.
 This makes it possible to handle extremely large graphs, though at the expense of some extra memory consumption.

 #### Reading and writing a graph